 Dorothy Gray began her whirlwind romance with CCCT as a drama camper at age nine.
 In 2010 she became an assistant director with the Musical Kids program and later helped out Musical Teens as an assistant director and lighting designer.
 That summer she became a counselor at Drama Camp, fulfilling one of her lifelong dreams.
 She is currently a student at Occidental College in Los Angeles where she studies Sociology and Acting.

 Max Hauser is a long time Drama Camper with his first session way back in 2007.
-He graduated last year to A-Camp and this year marks his first time as a camp counselor.
 He's most recently been on stage as Seymour in Little Shop of Horrors at ECHS.

 E.T.
 Hazzard has been working at drama camp for 16 summers and has enjoyed every minute of it!
 The enthusiasm and energy of the campers fuels his passion for Drama Camp and theater in general.
 During the year, he works at Berkeley Rep as their master carpenter.